Greetings from a wet and warm Tramore.

 - PJP will buy the properties from Delicious – a need for bank funding

 - CGT inter-group reliefs come into play so what are the gains and holding periods

 - Future hive out of shares in Delicious Flavours and when.

 Your trading company could be very successful and trading for many years.
 You have invested in non-trading assets and these have done very well for you.
 If you are thinking of passing on the shares to a child, you need to be careful.
 Finding out how much your company is worth, and the value of the investment assets is a great starting point.
 There are solutions and these are worth exploring so that you keep the taxes low.
 Plus, you secure your income in retirement and have assets to pass to your other children.

 Interested in talking to us.
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business and we will see if we can help.